-Work permits are granted for 12 months and can be renewed three times until the foreign national is entitled to apply for a permanent visa.
+Work permits are granted for 12 months and can be renewed three times, after which the foreign national is entitled to apply for a permanent visa.
 Foreign nationals performing scientific, technical or consulting activities, and executives, technicians and administrative personnel who have been moved from foreign countries to fill positions within their companies, receiving a fee or salary in Argentina, may also obtain a residential permit for up to three years.
 Sportsmen, artists and academics may also obtain temporary authorisations to render remunerated services in Argentina.
 In turn, crew members of international transport, seasonal workers, academics and technicians may obtain transitory permits of 30 days, which can be renewed.

 Employers should comply with the same rules as with respect to local entities.
 In the field of social security regulations, the only exceptions are services rendered by individuals protected by an international reciprocity agreement, who are, in general, exempt from paying social security contributions for up to two years.
-Professionals, researchers, scientists and technicians temporarily residing in the country, for a maximum of two years, may also be exempt from paying social security contributions.
+Professionals, researchers, scientists and technicians temporarily residing in the country (for a maximum of two years) may also be exempt from paying social security contributions.

 There are no labour regulations requiring employers to have internal disciplinary rules.
 Internal rules do not need to be approved by either a government authority or a representative body.
 As every aspect of the employment relationship is regulated in detail by the applicable labour laws (with the exception of large or international companies), the practice of issuing internal policies is still not prevalent.